 Another updated classic look is to have beautiful leadlight detailing in side panels and above a traditional timber door.
-Add to the air of sophistication with a gorgeous crystal chandelier, so you have the main door design that's truly captivating.
+Add a gorgeous crystal chandelier to the air of sophistication, so you have a genuinely captivating main door design.

 3. Coastal front door

 The modern organic coastal aesthetic lends itself perfectly to a soft pale timber door, such as a gorgeous rosewood one with a custom brass doorknob.
-Modern coastal front doors made of light timber contrast beautifully if you have tile on your landing.
+Modern coastal front doors made of light timber provide a beautiful contrast if you have tiled walls.
 Coastal front doors also work well with a timber veranda.
-Add a statement pot plant, and you have a serene and tranquil front door setting.
+Add a statement pot plant for a serene front door setting.

 4. Vintage timber doors

-If you’re not one for modern front door ideas, you can choose a vintage option.
 Restored vintage wooden doors add character to a home.
-They're not only a beautiful feature to admire from the exterior, but they also add plenty of charm to the interior of a hallway.
+They're not only a beautiful feature to admire from the exterior but also add plenty of charm to the interior of a hallway.

 5. Timber and minimalist

-If your home has natural materials in warm, muted tones, a natural timber front door will be suitable and will signal your interior style.
+When it comes to modern front door ideas, minimalist is the way to go.
+If your home has solid materials in warm, muted tones, a natural timber front door will be suitable and will signal your interior style.
 Then add a contrasting black door handle as a tiny accent for a striking minimal look.